jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     TypeError: TestCase.assertEqual() missing 1 required positional argument: 'second'

-* then set the expectation for the test to :ref:`None`
+* I set the expectation for the test to :ref:`None`

   .. code-block:: python